Horsham Green Gym welcomes new volunteers. Membership is free and open to all ages.

 We can provide gloves but many members prefer to bring their own.

-Tools and refreshments (hot drink and biscuits) are provided on site.
+Tools are provided on site.

 Safety helmets and / or goggles will be issued on those occasions that our Risk Assessment indicates that they should be worn.